petres/eurostat/README.md

 ## eurostat bulk exporter
 ### About
 This program provides a graphical user interface (GUI) which allows [bulk datasets](http://epp.eurostat.ec.europa.eu/portal/page/portal/statistics/bulk_download) downloads from [eurostat](http://epp.eurostat.ec.europa.eu/).
 The downloaded datasets can be filtered, sorted and exported to Excel files.
 Other export file types will follow (CSV, STATA datasets, R datasets, ...).
 In addition presets can be created, stored and executed which helps to automize recurring eurostat data exports.
+It also allows the automatic creation of charts in Excel files.

 #### Dependencies
 * [Python](https://www.python.org/) > 2.6  (should also work with version 3) | Programming Language